AndersDJohnson/polyfill-spec/README.md

 ## Use Case

 In a recent project, we used [Respond.js](https://github.com/scottjehl/Respond) to support media queries for older browsers.
 It relies on the [matchMedia.js](https://github.com/paulirish/matchMedia.js) polyfill to determine whether media queries are supported in the browser.
-It always returned `false` in older browsers, which indicated to Respond that it should polyfill.
+The fact that matchMedia.js always returns `false` for tests of media queries in older browsers is what Respond uses to know that it should polyfill.
 But other code in the project wanted to use the more conformant  [media-match](https://github.com/weblinc/media-match) polyfill to keep responsive JavaScript behavior in sync with responsive CSS styles.
-It would have fooled Respond into thinking media queries were supported, so that Respond would not polyfill.
-So we modified matchMedia.js to set the `polyfill` property, and media-match to detect this, then override with its polyfill.
+But media-match would have fooled Respond into thinking media queries were supported in older browsers, so that Respond would not polyfill.
+So we modified matchMedia.js to set the `polyfill` property, and modified media-match to detect this so that would could then override with its implementation.

 ## Proposal